Spokane to Glacier Road Trip: 5-Day Adventure

 Stop 4: Jackson Glacier Overlook

-The only glacier visible from the Going-to-the-Sun Road, Jackson Glacier is another easy stop in a series of roadside attractions festooning your second day of the Spokane – Glacier road trip.
+The only glacier visible from the Going-to-the-Sun Road, Jackson Glacier is another easy stop in a series of roadside attractions festooning your second day of the road trip across three states.

 Hike to Baring Falls, Spokane to Glacier National Park road trip - Roads and Destinations